-Samuel Lau is responsible for managing the daily operations of Hong Kong Disneyland Resort (HKDL) to deliver magical memories that last a lifetime to guests from different parts of the world, while driving business development.
+Stephanie Young is responsible for the overall management of Hong Kong Disneyland (HKDL) to deliver magical memories for guests from all over the world, while driving strategies that deliver business growth.

 Mariam Im is responsible for the overall financial management of the resort covering Financial Planning, Treasury, Controllership, and Business Planning & Development.
 She also oversees other key functions including Technology, Corporate Alliances and Operating Participants as well as Sourcing, Procurement and Supply Chain.